aviumlabs/python-streamlit/README.md

-# A Node.js Repo
+# A Python Repo

 This repo builds a python 3.12.x docker image with Streamlit.

-This image is based on the Python3.12.x Alpine3.19.x docker image.
+This image is based on the Python3.12.x Debian Bookworm Slim docker image.

 ## Naming Convention